-Upon depolarization of a neuron, D-Aspartate is released into the synapse in a Ca2+ dependent manner where it can stimulate a neuronal transmission post-synaptically; indicating that D-Aspartate per se is an endogenous neurotransmitter without needing to be converted to the more well known metabolite NMDA.
+Upon depolarization of a neuron, D-Aspartate is released into the synapse in a Ca2+ dependent manner where it can stimulate a neuronal transmission post-synaptically; indicating that D-Aspartate per se is an endogenous neurotransmitter.
 Release has been noted in astrocytes and rat brain slices particularly the hippocampus in response to K+ stimulation as well.

 D-Aspartate can also be substrate to produce the more well known neurotranmistter NMDA (N-methyl-D-Aspartate) via accepting a methyl group from a donor, and both NMDA as well as D-Aspartate itself can act with similar potency on NMDA receptors.

 D-aspartate is both a storage form for an excitatory neurotransmitter, as well as a neurotransmitter itself

 Administration of 40mM Sodium-D-Aspartate daily for 12-16 days was able to enhance neuronal funtion and memory in rats by increasing their ability to find a hidden platform in a Morris Maze test, decreasing the required time from 20-30s to 5+/-2s.

 This study calculated oral dose being 60mg daily per rat, and 0.19mg/g daily, and caused no noticeable side-effects after one month of treatment.
 This dose also increased total D-Aspartate concentrations of the brain from 30.6+/-5.4nmol/g wet weight to 82.5+/-10nmol/g after 18 days of treatment, it specifically increased hippocampus levels of D-Aspartate by 2.7fold on average, and hippocampal concentrations of D-Aspartate correlated with improved performance.

 Preliminary evidence suggests that D-aspartic acid, when orally ingested, is a cognitive enhancer